 An explanation of the Rio Grande River Compact will be addressed, and the issues

 of the need for restoration of the riverbanks, infrastructure repair, and wetland restoration will also be presented.
-There are two water storage reservoirs that are in need of repair and the ongoing sub-district plan and some of its problems will be
+There are two water storage reservoirs that are in need of repair and the ongoing sub-district plan with some of its problems will be